-- 1.2 VFR flights shall not be conducted above FL200 in all airspace or at transonic and supersonic speeds unless approved by ANATL. - 1.3 VFR flights between sunset and sunrise are not permitted in all airspace - 1.4 Except when necessary for take-off or landing or except by permission by the ANATL, a VFR flight shall not be flown: - a. at a height less than 1,000ft above the highest obstacle within a radius of 600m from the aircraft over congested
+- 1.2 VFR flights shall not be conducted above FL200 in all airspace or at transonic and supersonic speeds unless approved by ANATL. - 1.3 VFR flights at night, being the period between the end of evening civil twilight (last light) and the beginning of the following morning civil twilight (first light) are not permitted in all airspace - 1.4 Except when necessary for take-off or landing or except by permission by the ANATL, a VFR flight shall not be flown:

-- areas of cities, towns or settlements or over an open-air assembly of persons; - b.
+- a. at a height less than 1,000ft above the highest obstacle within a radius of 600m from the aircraft over congested areas of cities, towns or settlements or over an open-air assembly of persons; - b.
 At a height less than 500ft above the ground or water elsewhere. - 1.5 Pilots of VFR flights flight planned to operate at a specific height above ground level (example 500ft AGL) shall, before operating in controlled airspace, request clearance to maintain a specific altitude for that portion of the flight that will be conducted within controlled airspace to enable ATC to ensure separation with IFR aircraft unless authorized by ATC to operate otherwise. - 1.6 ATC will suspend VFR operations within an ATZ / CTR when visibility falls below 5 Km, or the reported cloud ceiling is below 1500ft. - 1.7 The pilot-in-command of an aircraft operating under VFR in controlled airspace shall not enter instrument meteorological conditions without first obtaining air traffic control clearance to: - a.
-Operate as a Special VFR flight if operating within a control zone: or - b.
-Change to comply with instrument flight rules provided the pilot holds a current instrument rating and the aircraft is appropriately equipped. - 1.8 Until such time clearance is given, the pilot in 1.7 above must remain in visual meteorological conditions.
+Operate as a Special VFR flight if operating within a control zone: or - Change to comply with instrument flight rules provided the pilot holds a current instrument rating and the aircraft is appropriately equipped. - 1.8 Until such time clearance is given, the pilot in 1.7 above must remain in visual meteorological conditions.
 If change to IFR is approved the pilot shall communicate changes to the current flight plan and proceed in accordance with air traffic control clearance. - 1.9 VFR flights shall comply with the provisions of Annex 2, para 3.6 when: - a.
-Operated within Class C and E airspace; - b.
+Operated within Class C and E airspace;

+- b.
 Forming part of the aerodrome traffic at controlled aerodromes; or - c.
 Operated as special VFR flights.